HAYWOOD ELECTRIC MEMBERSHIP CORPORATION

 - The minimum specified in the contract for service.

-The Cooperative reserves the right to install facilities necessary for the appropriate measurement of service under this Rider and to adjust the Interconnection Facilities Charge accordingly, solely at the option of the Cooperative.
+The Cooperative reserves the right to install facilities necessary for the appropriate measurement of service under this schedule and to adjust the Interconnection Facilities Charge accordingly, solely at the option of the Cooperative.

 SAFETY, INTERCONNECTION, AND INSPECTION REQUIREMENTS:

-This Rider is only applicable for qualifying facilities that comply with the Cooperative’s interconnection requirements, along with any IEEE, NESC, and NEC standards related to interconnecting to public utilities.
-To ensure protection of the Company’s system, the Company reserves the right, at its discretion, to inspect the member’s generator at any time upon reasonable notice to the member to ensure compliance with the Interconnection Standards.
+This schedule is only applicable for qualifying facilities that comply with the Cooperative’s interconnection requirements, along with any IEEE, NESC, and NEC standards related to interconnecting to public utilities.
+In order to ensure protection of the Company’s system, the Company reserves the right, at its discretion, to inspect the member’s generator at any time upon reasonable notice to the member in an effort to ensure compliance with the Interconnection Standards.
 The Cooperative reserves the right to disconnect electric service to any premises if the Cooperative determines that the Renewable Generator is operating in parallel with the Cooperative’s system and does not comply with the Interconnection Standards.
+The Cooperative also reserves the right at its discretion to disconnect the system from the grid to make sure that the renewable generation facility does not allow power to flow back into the Cooperative’s system for safety reasons should an outage occur.

 The member shall obtain and retain, for as long as the member’s generator is interconnected with the Cooperative’s system, comprehensive general liability insurance that protects the member from claims for bodily injury and/or property damage.
-The minimum coverage shall be at a standard homeowner’s insurance policy with liability coverage of at least $100,000 per occurrence.
+For a non-residential member the minimum coverage shall be comprehensive general liability insurance with coverage at least $300,000 per occurrence and for a residential member the minimum coverage shall be at a standard homeowner’s insurance policy with liability coverage of at least $100,000 per occurrence.
 This insurance shall be primary for all purposes and the Cooperative shall be made an additional insured on the policy.
 The member shall provide certificates evidencing this coverage as required by the Cooperative.
-The Cooperative reserves the right to refuse to establish or continue the interconnection of the member’s generator with the Cooperative’s system, if such insurance is not in effect.
+The Cooperative reserves the right to refuse to establish, or continue the interconnection of the member’s generator with the Cooperative’s system, if such insurance is not in effect.

 TERMS OF PAYMENT